rudradevmandal/abc/index.md

 # Welcome to Dumb it Down!

-Here at Dumb it Down, we attempt to takle the notion of boring research papers to an intresting one.
-We take a research paper that has a significant imact on the progress of science and break it into simpler segements which are fun to read and easy-to-understand, with a pinch of humor baked into it.
+Here at Dumb it Down, we attempt to tackle the notion of boring research papers to an interesting one.
+We take a research paper that has a significant impact on the progress of science and break it into simpler segments which are fun to read and easy-to-understand, with a pinch of humor baked into it.
 In short, we simplify groundbreaking research papers.

 ## To Our Readers
 We would like to take this time to clear out few of the misconceptions.
-We do not assume any ability to understand math and physics, although, it would help if you had taken few classes of basic calculus.
+We do not assume any ability to understand math and physics, although, it would help if you have sat through a few classes of basic calculus *(I do tend to go into the nits and grits of the topic)*.
 Even if the math seems incomprehensible, I assure you that it would not hamper your reading as every concept is expanded into very simple, intresting and readable chunks.
 Please feel free to drop a message to me, in case of any doubts, mistakes in the article or a casual hello!

 **Happy Reading!!**